keygrip/Simple-Custom-Login-Logo-for-WordPress/README.md

 ## Credits

-- Thanks to [Zac Gordon](https://profiles.wordpress.org/zgordon) for being a online great teacher.
+- Thanks to [Zac Gordon](https://github.com/zgordon) for his passion for WordPress.